bytestostring/nkn.ovh/API.md

 # API methods

-The methods are divided into methods require authorization and methods that no require it.
+The methods are divided into methods that require authorization and methods that don't require it.
-All methods are case-sensitive and must be lowercase.
+All the methods are case-sensitive and must be typed in lower case.

 The following methods require authorization: